Sign up for our free newsletter.

 Similarly annoying are people who request to connect on LinkedIn and then immediately send you a sales pitch within five minutes of you accepting the invitation.

 Although these didn’t make the top three, they are also instances of people doing annoying things in the name of networking:

 Remember, networking is about making connections and maintaining long-term mutually beneficial relationships.
 It’s a process, not an event.
 Likewise, social media provides platforms for interacting with others.
 Treat it like an online cocktail party where you get to talk with others, not at them.

 Ruth Carter is a lawyer, writer and speaker.
-Her law practice, The Carter Law Firm, focuses on intellectual property, social media, First Amendment and flash mob law.
+Her law practice focuses on intellectual property, social media, First Amendment and flash mob law.
 Ruth is the author of the ABA book “The Legal Side of Blogging for Lawyers,” as well as “Flash Mob Law: The Legal Side of Planning and Participating in Pillow Fights, No Pants Rides, and Other Shenanigans.”
 In “Nothing But the Ruth,” she writes about the lessons she’s learning while building her new practice.
 Follow her on Twitter @rbcarter.